Amaras/vlad_kemenov/chapter036_en.md

 "We known what Dementors looks like, contrary to Muggle-Borns and Half-Bloods."

 Professor Lupin frowned at the evident scorn from young Draco for 'impure' Bloods."
+He observed him attentively.

+The young boy was the spitting image of his father, and Lupin could not mistake him for anybody else.
+He realised that the bushy-haired Gryffindor and the blue-eyed Ravenclaw must be Pure-Bloods as well.
+On the other hand, it was obvious that the Malfoy heir would not get mixed with mere Muggle-Borns.

+Continuing his observation, he saw that Neville Longbottom had slighlty lowered his eyes.
+He also looked a lot like his father.
+Franck had been chubby-cheeked as well in his youth.
+Apparently the young Neville did not share Draco Malfoy's ideology, but did not hae enought self-confidence to defend his opinion...

+Remus Lupin never noticed that Draco had used 'Muggle-Born', instead of 'Mudblood'.
+What shocked Lupin, however, was the lack of reaction from his late best friend's son.
+Harry Potter had not reacted to Malfoy's unpleasant remarks, and clearly thought himself a Pure-Blood.

+Lupin wondered who could have raised him like this.
+It was on this train of thought that he declared to the students that he would go talk to the drive and come back a few minutes after.

+"He judged us all," Neville suddenly groaned as the door closed behind their future Professor.

+"That's to be expected, you took back the shy Gryffindor role," Hermione noted.

+"Yeah, but I think he mistook you both for Pure-Bloods, and the gaze he gave Vlad..."

+"Why Pure-Bloods?"
+Kevin wondered.

+"What gaze?"
+Hermione asked at the same time.

+They looked at each other, then...

+"Our lack of reaction at Draco's words," the young Gryffindor started.
+"Any Muggle-Born or Half-Blood would have protested agains the discriminatory words."

+"And he looked at Vlad with disappointment," Kevin added.

+The three other students looked at him with a smile.

+"I was a Half-Blood," Vlad explained.
+"But when Katya made a blood adoption, I am a Pure-Blood."

+"But blood adoptions keep part of the mother's genes intact, judging from your eyes!"
+Hermione said.

+"How can you be Half-Blood if..."

+"In fact, technically, I have three quarters of "pure" blood from both the Potters and the Kemenovs.
+The last quarter is Muggle-Born.
+It's as if my mother was Half-Blood.
+In that case, the blood is considered pure."

+"So, if your grandparents are Muggle-Borns, you are a Pure-Blood?"

+"Not exactly," Neville sighed.
+"It's a bit more complicated...
+To be considered a Pure-Blood, you need at least a parent from a wizarding line, and a Half-Blood parent.
+If both of your parents are Half-Blood, you'll still be a Half-Blood."

+"So if Vlad marries..."

+"If Vlad marries a Half-Blood, their children will be 'pure'."

+"So Lupin thinks that Vlad is a Half-Blood thinking himself to be a Pure-Blood.
+Isn't that frowned upon?"

+"Very.
+But he is not a Half-Blood."

+After a few minutes of debate on Blood statutes, they took a break to change.
+They would arrive in Hogwarts less than an hour later...
+Hermione got out so that the four boys would change, then they switched for the girl to get into her school robes.
+As they were starting to talk about matrimonial contracts, the door flung open.

+"Vlad!" a young, blonde, frail girl jumped into the Russian's arms, who somehow managed to catch her.

+"Luna? what going on?"
+Kevin aksed as the Ravenclaw girl was sobbing into Vlad's neck, seeking comfort.
+The Russian, stiff, tried to calm her as best as he could.

+The young girl enventually let go of Vlad and huddled up between her Housemates, drying her humid eyes.
+Hermione understood the cause of her bahaviour from how pale she was.
+She gave her her piece of chocolate and took her hand until she calmed down, communicating some comfort.

+"Thank you," Luna sighed, delicately biting into the sweet.
+Colour grew back into her cheeks, then she put her legs over Vladmir's lap and using Kevin's shoulder as a pillow.
+She fell alseep in seconds, under the third years' amused looks.

+"Well, that's..."

+"That's Luna," Neville smile softly.

+"She must have seen her mother's death," Draco sighed, putting his cape over Luna's legs.
+Strangely, she had come bare feet, her thin legs only covered by her uniform skirt.

+"How do you know?"

+"It made the Prophet headlines a few years ago.
+I remember, because my mother was also a poitionist, and I was afraid it would happen to her."

+"Potions accident?"

+"A nasty one at that.
+Half of the Lovegood manor went up in flames.
+It has stayed abandonned ever since," Neville whispered.

+A few minutes later, Professor Lupin came back in the compartment and observed the small group once again.
+He seemed surprised when he saw Luna sleeping on her classmates, but did not question it, neither did he question the House pins.
+He sat down in his spot and smiled at them when he noticed they all ate their piece of chocolate.

+"We'll arrive in ten minutes.
+Are you alright Harry?" he added after some hesitation.

+"It's Vladmir, Professor," he calmly corrected, not surprised of the use of his former name.
+"But I am indeed alright.
+Just a few bad memories coming back."

+The man had an uneasy smile.

+"Why..."

+"Why am i not called Harry Potter any more?
+My aunt adopted me."